Somya92/Covid-Vaccine-Distribution/README.md

 -Estimated the cost of shipping of Covid-19 vaccines from hospitals to towns.

--Assumed the demand/cases at each town’s centroid followed a triangle distribution - which is parametrized by min, max, and mode.
+-Assumed the demand/cases at each town’s centroid follows a triangle distribution - which is parametrized by min, max, and mode.

 -Utilized the minimum cost model using python library- pyomo.